 - Right-click a word or reference marker.
 Ensure the element of the text you want to discuss is selected in the left pane (this determines what your note is anchored to), then click Add a note in the right pane.
 The Notes tool will open with a new note, ready for you to record your thoughts.

-- Launch the Notes tool by opening the Tools menu and opening the Notes tool.
+- Launch the Notes tool by opening Tools and opening the Notes tool.
 Highlight text in your Bible, then click New Note in the Notes tool.

-- The sidebar allows you to filter your notes and highlights by different attributes.
-You can toggle this sidebar open and closed by clicking the Sidebar icon .
+- The navigation menu allows you to filter your notes and highlights by different attributes.
+You can toggle this menu open and closed by clicking the Navigation menu icon .

 - The middle section displays your notes sorted by creation date (or a different criterion that you select).
 You can toggle this section open and closed by clicking the Expand icon .